Boulevard Mall: History

 In 1997, the mall again underwent a redesign, this time cosmetically, which saw the implementation of modern skylights, marble floors, columns, and other features aimed at modernizing the complex.
 In 1998, after over 100 years in business, Jenss filed for bankruptcy and closed their store in the fall.
 The store was quickly converted into a Kaufmann's Men's Store.
 In 2000, the mall was expanded once again, this time adding a new wing connected to a two-level, 122,000 square foot Sears.
 Sears held its grand opening in the fall of 2000, marking the opening of WNY's fifth location.
+After Sears' opening in 2000, a large Abercrombie and Fitch store opened, as well as other up and coming national chains that wanted to get in on the action.

 In September 2006, May Department Stores, owner of Kaufmann's, was purchased by Macy's Inc and all stores became Macy's locations, including the department store and the men's store at the mall.
-In 2015 the food court was razed to make way for a brand new Dick's Sporting Goods.
-The store is 58,000 square feet and opened in October of 2015.
+In 2013, H&M opened their second store in Western New York in the former Abercrombie and Fitch store.
+In 2014, after years of declining patronage and vacancies, it was announced that the food court would close and make way for a new Dick's Sporting Goods.
+The food court was razed the next year and the new, 58,000 square foot Dick's opened in October 2015.
 Food retailers were dispersed throughout the mall, such as Subway and Taste of China.

+In 2016, following a poor showing during the holiday season, Sears announced it would close their store and auto center, as well as their store and auto center at the Walden Galleria.
+The stores closed in March 2017.
+In October 2017, Macy's abruptly closed their men's store in the former Jenss and moved the men's department to the main store.
+Following the departure of Sears and Macy's shrinking footprint, the mall entered a slow decline.
+Chains such as Charlotte Russe, Banana Republic, Hollister, The Children's Place, PacSun and others began to leave.